-This 2019 version of the Amazon Echo apes the dimensions and driver configuration of the latest Echo Plus, and is most certainly the best-sounding version of this speaker so far to be released.
+This 2019 version of the Amazon Echo might have been trumped but the 4th Generation version above, but it still offers plenty of appeal.
+It apes the dimensions and driver configuration of the Echo Plus, and remains one of the best-sounding compact Echo speakers around.
 Sadly it doesn't sound as good as the aforementioned Echo Plus – timing and dynamics, in particular, are questionable – but it's still a decent performance from a very well-equipped smart unit.

 Read the full review: Amazon Echo (3rd Generation)

 The Echo Spot is a small, round speaker, that looks like a clock, with the built-in Alexa voice assistant features and functions of the other Echo devices.
 The differentiator here is that it comes with a screen (for information ‘at a glance’, according to Amazon) and a camera for video-chatting.
 As well as all the Alexa voice features, you get trending video news, access to Prime videos and YouTube.

 The video and audio performance is impressive, allowing for the size and price, so while watching anything of any length might be excessive it's fine for quick videos and calls, and for using as a bedroom smart clock radio.
 For the money, it's a bit of a bargain and a tempting alternative to other Alexa speakers.